edgelesssys/contrast/dev-docs/security-overview.md

 ### Azure Kubernetes Service (AKS)

-Contrast can also be deployed on managed Kubernetes services, such as AKS.
+Contrast can also be deployed on Azure Kubernetes Service (AKS).
 In this scenario, Kubernetes nodes run as virtual machines instead of bare-metal servers, necessitating nested virtualization.
 Therefore, Confidential Virtual Machines (CVMs) are launched within these node VMs.

 AKS provides CoCo-enabled node pools as a preview feature.
 These node pools use Azure VM instances capable of nested virtualization (CVM-in-VM), with the CoCo stack pre-installed.
 Contrast can directly integrate into these CoCo-enabled AKS clusters.
 Key differences from bare-metal deployments include:

 - On AKS, the node-installer (`DaemonSet`) installs `cloud-hypervisor` instead of `QEMU`.
 - AKS uses the `tardev` snapshotter to present container images as block devices directly to pod-VMs.
 In contrast to bare-metal setups, container images are therefore pulled by the host node, not by the pod VM itself.
+The integrity of these blocks is ensured through `dm-verity`by the VCM and can hence not be compromised by the host.